-Actuarial assumptions used in the June 30, 2019, valuation are based on the results of an actuarial experience study for the period July 1, 2011, through June 30, 2016.
+Actuarial assumptions used in the June 30, 2020, valuation are based on the results of an actuarial experience study for the period July 1, 2011, through June 30, 2016.

 Since the prior measurement date, there was no change to the claims cost process.
-Claim curves were trended to the fiscal year ending June 30, 2020, to reflect the current price renewals.
-The non-Medicare subsidy percentage was increased effective January 1, 2020, from 1.944 percent to 1.984 percent per year of service.
-The non-Medicare frozen subsidy base premium was increased effective January 1, 2020.
-The Medicare subsidy percentages were adjusted effective January 1, 2021, to 2.1 percent for the Medicare plan.
-The Medicare Part B monthly reimbursement elimination date was postponed to January 1, 2021.
+Claim curves were updated to reflect the projected fiscal year ending June 30, 2021, premium based on the June 30, 2020, enrollment distribution.
+The non-Medicare subsidy percentage was increased effective January 1, 2021, from 1.984 percent to 2.055 percent per year of service.
+The non-Medicare frozen subsidy base premium was increased effective January 1, 2021.
+The Medicare subsidy percentages were adjusted effective January 1, 2021, to 2.1 percent for the AMA Medicare plan.
+The Medicare Part B monthly reimbursement elimination date was postponed indefinitely.

-The STRS Health Care Plan follows the same asset allocation and long-term expected real rate of return for each major asset class as the pension plan, see Note 12.
+The STRS Health Care Plan follows the same asset allocation and long-term expected real rate of return for each major asset class as the pension plan, see Note 11.